jasonm4130/piranha-stories/_posts/2017-11-25-The-Great-Gummy-War.md

 ‘Show me the film.’
 I demanded.

 On the screen before me, the picture came to life.
 The alien spacecraft, a large silver disk resting on the grass, opened and a ramp appeared.
-I gaped when I saw the creatures sliding to the bottom.
+I gasped when I saw the creatures sliding to the bottom.
 One by one they emerged, slipping down the ramp like a slip and slide and the park.

 It was undeniable.
 They were giant gummy bears.